 AWS offers a wide range of programming languages in its Software Development Kits (SDKs) and all services are included in each SDK package.
 However, not all application code is implemented using SDKs.

-- Lambda functions can only be written in Python, NodeJS, Java and C#.
+- Lambda functions can only be written in Python, NodeJS, Java, C# and Go.

 - Simple Workflow (SWF) only offers the Flow framework in Java and Ruby.